gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 # 1. Introduction

-This project is a reproduction of the paper titled “Flexible Visual Recognition by Evidential Modeling of Confusion and Ignorance”, which was published in the International Conference on Computer Vision (ICCV) in 2023.
-The paper tackles the inherent difficulties in visual recognition systems, specifically the frequent errors in classifying known categories and the system’s tendency to incorrectly handle images that don’t belong to any of the classes it has been trained on.
+This project is a reproduction of the paper titled "Flexible Visual Recognition by Evidential Modeling of Confusion and Ignorance", which was published at the International Conference on Computer Vision (ICCV) in 2023.
+The paper tackles the inherent difficulties in visual recognition systems, specifically the frequent errors in classifying known categories and the system's tendency to incorrectly handle images that don't belong to any of the classes it has been trained on.
 The goal of this project is to reproduce the results presented in the paper, specifically focusing on the experiments conducted on the CIFAR-10 and CIFAR-100 datasets, and verify the effectiveness of the proposed method.

 ## 1.1.
 Paper summary

-The paper presents a novel method that enhances the capabilities of a visual recognition system by allowing it to explicitly express uncertainty and source trust.
+The paper presents a novel method that enhances the capabilities of a visual recognition system by allowing it to express uncertainty and source trust explicitly.
 This is particularly important in real-world scenarios where the input can be unpredictable and varied, and the system needs to make decisions based on incomplete or ambiguous information.

 The authors focus on two types of uncertainties: confusion and ignorance.
 Confusion refers to the uncertainty that arises when the system has difficulty distinguishing between different classes.
 Ignorance, on the other hand, refers to the uncertainty that arises when the system encounters unfamiliar or out-of-distribution data.
 These uncertainties are quantified using Subjective Logic.